Tyler-Pritchard/dev-assist/devassist-ai-backend/README.md

 - Optimized for both single-GPU and multi-GPU setups, with fallbacks for CPU-only environments.

 ### 3. **AI-Driven Analysis**
-- Provides robust analysis for text and files, such as text summarization, code generation, or error detection.
+- Provides robust analysis for text and Python code, leveraging state-of-the-art AI models with enhanced precision:
+  - Text summarization using facebook/bart-large-mnli with refined prompts for concise and focused outputs.
+  - Code analysis using facebook/incoder-1B with stricter prompts to ensure clarity and actionable feedback.
+- Incorporates advanced filtering mechanisms to exclude irrelevant examples or verbose outputs.
 - Designed for modular expansion to support additional AI tasks in future iterations.

 ### 4. **Secure by Design**